scionproto/scion/doc/dev/design/anonymous-ISDs.rst

 .. image:: fig/anonymous_isd/5-hidden-AS-and-links.png

-**TODO** QUESTION: Can we have hidden A-COREs?
-Why would we need that?
+**TODO open question: Can we have hidden A-COREs?
+Why would we need that?**
 Hidden A-COREs require ASes to have multiple parents.
 Specifically, any non-hidden AS needs a non-hidden CORE that is visible from the outside.